The-Marcy-Lab-School/problem-set-x-trees/README.md

   --> leaf2 --> leaf3 --> desiredLeaf would traverse through the tree until desiredLeaf is found.
 If a path was specified to that node then it's time complexity should just be O(n), referencing the height or length of the tree up until that leaf node.
 Furthermore, a tree contains a root node, its branches, and leaves.
 If you wanted to traverse through the entire tree.
 You could take a number of paths that lead from the root node all the way down to any of it's leaves, easily moving through the structure.
-We can not only move through the tree but move aroudnd the leaves, themselves.
+We can not only move through the tree but move around the leaves, themselves.
   In other words, if I had a path and wanted to move around node or subtree to different place within the tree without affecting the lower levers of the tree, I could.
-Imagine trying to move a folder from you documents folder to you desktop.
+A good way to think of this is like trying to move a folder from your documents folder to you desktop.
+  Your documents folder has other folders or subdirecties inside of it, but moving that documents folder to the desktop will change the path to that root node (the documents folder).

 **2. What is the definition of a tree data structure?
 Define it in two ways: (1) a description of edges, nodes, and paths, and (2) as a recursive data structure??**